LHCGreg/dbsc/DEVELOPER_README.txt

 msdbsc can only be built x86, not AnyCPU or x64 due to dependencies on 32-bit SQL Server native dlls.

+oradbsc uses Oracle.ManagedDataAccess in the DebugDotNet and ReleaseDotNet configurations and System.Data.OracleClient in the DebugMono and ReleaseMono configuration.
+DebugDotNet/ReleaseDotNet/DebugMono/ReleaseMono are only used for oradbsc.
+All other programs use Debug/Release.
+Oracle.ManagedDataAccess does not support Mono.
+It requires System.Data.Entity to be installed, which Mono does not have.
+System.Data.OracleClient is not used on .NET because there is a short character limit for the data source part of connection strings which Oracle's ridiculous connection strings of (DESCRIPTION = (ADDRESS_LIST = (ADDRESS = (PROTOCOL = TCP)(HOST = {localhost})(PORT = {1521})))(CONNECT_DATA = (SERVER = DEDICATED)(SERVICE_NAME = {XE}))) exceed.
+System.Data.OracleClient on Mono requires the Oracle native client libraries to be installed.
+This may require registering on Oracle's website, downloading the libraries, installing them to /usr/lib, and creating *.so symlinks to the *.so.X.Y files.
+You may need to increase the number of connections the Oracle server allows to prevent getting errors:

+sqlplus sys@localhost AS SYSDBA alter system set processes=300 scope=spfile;
+alter system set sessions=300 scope=spfile;

+and then restart the Oracle service.

+oradbsc requires sqlplus to be installed.

 BUILDING A ZIP PACKAGE
 ----------------------